keithalewis/math/opm.md

 -->

-The assumption of no arbitrage places constraints on initial prices that are determined by possible cash flows.
+The assumption of no arbitrage places constraints on initial prices that are determined by cash flows.
 The constraints involve a cone.

 Recall a _cone_ $K$ is a subset of a vector space closed under positive scalar multiplication and vector addition: if $x\in K$ then $tx\in K$ for $t > 0$